aismlv/minivan/README.md

 print(result)  # Returns [(index, similarity)] of the nearest neighbor
 ```

-Supported metrics are cosine similarity and dot product.
+Cosine similarity and dot product are supported.